wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/configuration.md

 ## GoreplayMiddleware.Goreplay.Filter

 Specifies a network interface to capture traffic from.
 If no value is specified, it captures traffic from all network interfaces on the instance.

-Example configuration:
+Note that the value should be the network interface and port separated by a colon (`:`).
+Examples of filters include `eth0:`, `eth0:80`, or `:80` (to intercept a specific port on all interfaces), e.g.:

 ```yaml
 Version: 1